nataliajl/nataliajl/README.md

 ### Hi there, I'm Natalia Joventino :wave:
 an 'always learner' adventuring in the world of technologies and development.
-Currently, i'm discovering myself in which programming language i'll be working the most, so there will be a bit of everything around here. :computer:
+Currently, I'm discovering myself in which programming language I'll be working the most, so there will be a bit of everything around here. :computer:

 📫 How to reach me:
 <br>